smu-chile/aws-ecr-policy-action/README.md

 # WIP...
 NOT A FINAL VERSION ...

 This Action allows you to create Docker images and push into a ECR repository.
+If the repository does not exist, it will be created, and added a policy to save only the 5 newer images

 ## Parameters
 | Parameter | Type | Default | Description |